OfferUp Review: Is It Worth It to Sell Your Stuff?

 Some products in this article are from our partners.
 Read our Advertiser Discloser.

 This year, I’ve made it a point to minimize the stuff in my life.
-I thrive on simplicity, so the stuff I have is only what I need.
+I thrive on simplicity, so the things I have are only what I need.

 My rule is that everything must serve a purpose.
-For clothing, it must be worn regularly.
-If not, I sell it using an app that has given Craigslist a serious run for its money– OfferUp.
+Clothing must be worn regularly.
+If not, I sell it using an app that has given Craigslist a serious run for its money: OfferUp.

-Just the sheer volume of people on the app makes it an easy way for you to sell your stuff — at the time of writing, the company has received millions of downloads and has hundreds of millions of listings.
+The sheer volume of people on the app makes it easy to sell your stuff—at the time of writing, the company has received millions of downloads and hundreds of millions of listings.

 Overall Rating